September Nature: Migrants Galore

-Your birdbath also could be a lifesaver in the event of fires.
+Your birdbath may draw some spectacular migrants in the fall, such as Tanagers and Lazuli Buntings, who are headed south.
+Or, it may just keep your local visitors, such as the Goldfinch (left) happy and healthy in dry hot weather The same birdbath also could be a lifesaver in the event of fires.
 The fall conflagrations drive birds away from their familiar resources, water as well as food.
-Providing water gives them a sense of refuge when their world goes up in flames.
+Providing water gives birds a sense of refuge when their world goes up in flames.

 As we move into fall, Hummingbird activity remains strong.
 Most of our SoCal hummingbirds, the Anna's and Allen's, do not migrate.
 However, the Black-Chinned Hummingbirds, with a purple fringe around the males' black heads, are heading out for western and southern Mexico.
 You may glimpse a few before the end of the month.